 While many surfers lament the development of well-known spots, the discovery of raw breaks never seems to end in a country surrounded by water.
-While destinations like Baler, La Union, and Zambales have seen their tourism grow, the region of Bicol down south has so much to offer, too.
+While destinations like Baler, La Union, and Zambales have seen tourism grow, the region of Bicol has so much to offer, too.
 Particularly in the town of Gubat, Sorsogon.

 Amid checkpoints and winding roads, Gubat is gaining traction in surfing.
 And despite clean beach breaks and heavy reefs, the main reason for its growing fame is its surfers, mostly kids 14 and below.
 With the help of Bidge Villaroya and the Gubat Sorsogon Surfriders Association (GSSA), surfers as young as seven are touring the Philippines to win competitions.

 Last Nov.
 17 and 18 in the Aliya Wahine Cup 2017 held in Baler, Gubat’s very own 13-year-old Vea Estrellado bagged the championship for the longboard open and finished runner-up for the shortboard open: two classes dominated by wahines twice or thrice her age and experience.